Ontario Highway 77: Route description

 Due to the flat topography of Essex County, the land use surrounding Highway 77 is almost entirely agricultural.
 Soil conditions in Essex are ideal for farming, and as a result very few natural areas can be found in the county.
 Many streams have been diverted to irrigate the endless farmland to either side of the highway.
 Relief from the plain is provided only by the few hamlets along the route.
 In addition, Lake Erie and Lake St Clair are both a short distance from Highway 77.

 Highway 77 begins at the Leamington Bypass, north of the city of the same name.
 The western section of Highway 3 shares its eastern terminus with Highway 77;

 from there it travels west towards Windsor.
 Several greenhouses are visible near the southern end of the highway, a small percentage of the over 815 ha of land occupied by them in the Leamington area.

 Point Pelee National Park, the southernmost point in Canada, is also nearby.

 The highway runs 11.5 km north through Mount Carmel and Blytheswood to the village of Staples before turning to the east.
 It continues in this direction for 2 km before returning to its northward orientation.
 North of there, the highway passes to the east of the Comber and District Historical Society Museum.
 The museum, which focuses on the history of agriculture, was established in the former Maple Grove Schoolhouse, which was built in 1894.

 Pressing north to Highway 401, it passes Middle Road (once Highway 98) in the centre of Comber.

 Highway 401 provides access to Windsor and the United States to the west, and to the town of Tilbury and city of Chatham–Kent to the east.
 To the north, the road continues as Essex County Road 35 to Stoney Point on the shores of Lake St. Clair.

 Traffic levels along Highway 77 vary, but are generally low.
-The busiest section of the highway lies at the southern end between Leamington and Blythesville, with an average of 6,000 vehicles travelling it per day.
+The busiest section of the highway lies at the southern end between Leamington and Blytheswood, with an average of 6,000 vehicles travelling it per day.
 North of that, traffic drops considerably to 3,000 vehicles, but increases approaching Comber and Highway 401 to around 4,500.